top of page

 Bringing Home a Dandie

 There are exceedingly few breeders of Dandie Dinmont Terriers in the world, and the ones to select from here in the US are estimated to be fewer than 10.
+However, we South Carolinians are lucky to have one such breeder in our state; Altpalme Dandie Dinmont Terriers of Greenwood!
 The silver lining is that this breed is very unlikely to be unethically produced, and almost unheard of in shelter or rescue situations.
+SO any puppy you get will likely be from healthy stock and ethical breeders.

 Because a concerted effort has been made to breed out genetic abnormalities, there are no especially common conditions affecting the Dandie Dinmont Terrier.
-However, minor problems affecting the breed can include hypothyroidism, primary closed angle glaucoma and Cushing's syndrome.
-Overall, in comparison to other breeds, the Dandie is considered relatively healthy and sturdy.
-The average life expectancy of a Dandie Dinmont Terrier is 13 years.
+However, minor problems affecting the breed on occasion can include hypothyroidism.
+This isn't common, though.
+Overall, in comparison to other breeds, the Dandie is considered very healthy and sturdy.
+The average life expectancy of a Dandie Dinmont Terrier is 14 years.
 They are affectionate with family, good with respectful children and other dogs, and make first-rate watchdogs.
 They are also brave enough to face any intruding danger, though their relatively small size may prevent them from accomplishing much.

-Grooming a pet Dandie is simple, and most fanciers who don't show just keep them in a shaggy "pet" cut similar to the puppy pictured here.
-But if you would like a show cut, a professional groomer is likely going to be required at least for the maintenance of the topknot.
+Grooming a pet Dandie is simple, and most fanciers who don't show just keep them in a shaggy "pet" cut similar to the puppy.
+But even the traditional show cut is not too difficult for most owners.

 To see Dandies in action at a conformation show, click here!